-In this chart we can find some of the influences and inspirations from the alternative rock band Garbage.
-Their lineup consists in Shirley Manson (vocals), Butch Vig (drums), Steve Marker (guitar, synths) and Duke Erikson (guitar):
+This infographic shows some of the influences and inspirations from the alternative rock band Garbage.
+The band’s lineup consists of Shirley Manson (vocals), Butch Vig (drums), Steve Marker (guitar, synths), and Duke Erikson (guitar).

 Garbage made their debut in 1995 with their self-titled album.
 They achieved early success with tracks like Only Happy When It Rains and Stupid Girl.
 In 2022 they released their seventh studio album, No Gods No Masters.